twbs/bootstrap/site/docs/4.5/components/popovers.md

 {% capture callout %}
 ##### GPU acceleration

 Popovers sometimes appear blurry on Windows 10 devices due to GPU acceleration and a modified system DPI.
 The workaround for this in v4 is to disable GPU acceleration as needed on your popovers.

-[See this issue for details and a suggested fix](https://github.com/twbs/bootstrap/issues/22610).
+Suggested fix:

+{% highlight js %}
+Popper.Defaults.modifiers.computeStyle.gpuAcceleration = !(window.devicePixelRatio < 1.5 && /Win/.test(navigator.platform))
+{% endhighlight %}
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}